pranavintech/SARTHI/README.md

 # SARTHI
-SARTHI(Systematic Application Regulating Total Health Information ) This is a very basic prototype which could be used in three areas with different modifications.
+SARTHI(Systematic Application Regulating Total Health Information ) is a basic prototype which could be used in three areas with different modifications.
 Firstly it could be used as an app-only integrated with arogya setu app to make a complete healthcare application which could be downloaded in mobile phones.
 Secondly, it could